lely-industries/lely-core/doc/overview.md

 C++ callback interface.

 An implementation of the factory pattern can be found in lely/util/factory.hpp.
-Building on the interface from lely/util/factory.h, this allows even C code to create and destroy instances of C++ classes.
+Building on the interface from lely/util/factory.h, lely/util/c_factory.hpp allows even C code to create and destroy instances of C++ classes.

 Other
 -----